janderssonse/ort-ci-action/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-NOTE: STILL TESTING THINGS; GIT HISTORY WILL BE RESET WHEN PROJECT IS "good enough" for an initial commit and pass the experimental phase, so if you clone it, dont expect to much, and dont use it "for real" yet, things will break

 # ORT CI Action

 A GitHub Action for using the powerful [ORT (OSS Review Toolkit)](https://github.com/oss-review-toolkit/ort) to Analyze, Scan, Evaluate and Advise your code with ORT, with quite a lot of configuration options.

+NOTE: TESTING THINGS; GIT HISTORY WILL BE RESET WHEN PROJECT IS "good enough" for an initial commit and pass the experimental phase, so if you clone it, dont expect to much, and dont use it "for real" yet, things will break

 ## Table of Contents